Plurrrr

 The Alastor Cluster is made up of three thousand inhabited planets whose sole protector of law is the mysterious Connatic.
 On Wyst, world 1716 of the Cluster, can be found a Utopia - or so it seems; in one great city live millions of people, sharing alike, working in absolute equality for just a few hours a week.
 But there is something decidedly strange about it all...

 In the afternoon I started in Wyst: Alastor 1716, Alastor book 2 of 3 by Jack Vance.
 I downloaded the version with a great cover by Konstantin Korobov.
+I had read this book several times already and look forward to a reread.

-I had read this book several times already.
-Back in the late 90's I bought a second hand Silicon Graphics Indigo R3000 and named it Wyst because the tower workstation could resemble a big city building on the planet Wyst.
+Back in the late 90's I bought a second hand Silicon Graphics Indigo R3000.
+And because I like to name my computers after planets in Jack Vance's universe I named it Wyst because the tower workstation could resemble a big apartment block on the planet Wyst.

 Trullion: Alastor 2262